-Investors poured nearly $8 billion dollars into synthetic biology last year.
-This company is leading the field.
+Investors poured nearly $8 billion .into synthetic biology last year.
+This company is leading the field

 Twist is also championing the use of DNA as a data-storage device.
 The company partnered with Netflix last August to store an episode of the show Biohackers using Twist’s synthetic DNA.
 According to Leproust, DNA is not only stable forever (unlike hard drives and tape), it’s also very dense.
 “You could put all the information on the internet in a shoe box.
 You can have hundreds of Google data centers in a sugar cube,” she says.
 “And because it’s dense, you don’t need to have a massive electrical bill to keep everything cool, so it’s very sustainable.”

-Right now, the cost of DNA-based data storage is too high for widespread adoption, though Laproust promises her company is a “few years away” from making it commercially competitive.
+Right now, the cost of DNA-based data storage is too high for widespread adoption, though Leproust promises her company is a “few years away” from making it commercially competitive.

 She’s also bullish on the potential for biomaterials produced with Twist products.
 She cites the ability of labs to use synthetic genes to manufacture spider silk on a near-industrial scale.
 “I think that over the next decades, every piece of plastic we use is going to be replaced with protein, [which] can be engineered to have any features you want,” such as transparency, flexibility, and strength.